 The Best and Worst of Margot Robbie

 With beauty, brains, and talent, Margot Robbie is the full package.
 She was born in Australia and got her start in the Australian soap opera Neighbors.
 After landing a few small roles, she finally hit fame in Martin Scorsese's The Wolf of Wall Street.
 But is Margot's career as perfect as her teeth?
-In this article I will list her four best and four worst films and as always will include a complete rated filmography at the bottom.
+In this article I will list her five best and four worst films and as always will include a complete rated filmography at the bottom.

 Best #1: I, Tonya